Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

-\textbf{Learning Visual Regions with Relevant Information.} For simplicity and consistency, in line with \cite{xu2015show}, we divide an image $I$ into $r$ equal sized regions, $I_1, \ldots, I_r$.
-We use a CNN to extract features for the $r$ regions.
-For example, the feature vector of the $i^{th}$ region is $f_i=f_{\Theta}(I_i)$ where $\Theta$ denotes parameters of the CNN.
-To remove the highly irrelevant information from the extracted local feature space $F= \{f_i\}_{i=1}^r$, we bound the information propagation from $F$ to $F^{\prime}$.
-This will reduce the interruption of noise in the attribute weighted feature embedding.
-We utilize mutual information ($MI$) to bound $Mi$ to stop propagating irrelevant information to $F^{\prime}$.
-We utilize a variational upper bound of $MI$ \cite{alemi2016deep} as $I(F^{\prime} ; F) \leq \mathbb{E}_{p(f)}\left[D_{K L}\left[p_{Mi}(f^{\prime}|f)\| r(f^{\prime})\right]\right]$, where $p_{Mi}(f^{\prime}|f)$ is the conditional distribution of the features $f^{\prime}$, which holds relevant information conditioned on the originally extracted features $f$. $D_{K L}$ and $r(f^{\prime})$denotes the Kullback-Leibler divergence and variational approximation of the marginal distribution respectively.
-Note that we do not reduce feature regions, which may lose important visual information and harm the image's visual feature representation.
+{Since the extracted feature space is high dimensional, the estimation of mutual information may be difficult.} Therefore, we adopt a variational upper bound of $MI$ \cite{alemi2016deep} to compute $I(F;F^{\prime})$ as,

+{where $p_{M}(f^{\prime}|f)$ is the conditional probability of the region features $f^{\prime}$, which holds only important information conditioned on the extracted real region-features $f$. $D_{K L}$ and $r(f^{\prime})$ denote the Kullback-Leibler divergence and variational approximation of the marginal probability distribution of $f^{\prime}$, respectively.} Note that we do not reduce feature regions or filter out redundancy from global features \cite{han2020learning}, which may lose important visual information and harm the image's visual feature representation.
 We remove redundancy from the feature regions to use only the relevant information within a region.